top of page

 • Tour of Karakorum, Erdene Zuu, and Orkhon River Valley

-• Tour of Erdenesiin Khuree gallery, Elsen Tasarkhai dunes, Mt.
+• Tour of Elsen Tasarkhai dunes, Mt.
 Khugnu Khan, Uvgun Monastery, & optional horseback or camel riding (at your own risk)

 • English speaking guide throughout